bluedrop-learning-networks/eslint-config-bluedrop/README.md

 ### eslint-config-bluedrop/config/chai

-An extension of `eslint-config-bluedrop` that adds support for Jest.
+An extension of `eslint-config-bluedrop` that adds support for chai.

 1. Ensure you have installed the dependencies from General Setup
 1. `npm install --save-dev eslint-plugin-chai-expect`
 1. Add `"extends": ["bluedrop", bluedrop/config/chai"]` to your ESLint config file

+### eslint-config-bluedrop/config/console

+An extension of `eslint-config-bluedrop` that adds support for console applications.

+1. Ensure you have installed the dependencies from General Setup
+1. Add `"extends": ["bluedrop", bluedrop/config/console"]` to your ESLint config file

 ### eslint-config-bluedrop/config/ecmascript-7